hafemi/Library-Computer-System/README.md

 - Seeing all the books that are not rented

 ### Visitor functions
-- Renting a book by the title/id and getting a book recommendation
+- Renting a book by the title/id
 - Return a book by title/id
 - See all rentable books
 - Search for a book by title/id